Ferddi/psf-monkey/README.md

 1. Download DirectX SDK December 2006: http://www.microsoft.com/en-au/download/details.aspx?id=10990 (448MB!)
 You can use other version, as long as Direct X 7 is still there.
 That is, Direct Draw and Direct 3D 7.
 Install the DirectX SDK into the directory C:\sdk\Microsoft DirectX SDK (December 2006).
 IF NOT YOU HAVE TO CHANGE IT IN THE VISUAL C++ SOLUTION FILE!

-2. Download the target from github, and copy the directory over into your monkey directory.
+2. Download the target from github (https://github.com/Ferddi/psf-monkey), and copy the directory over into your monkey directory.
 Hopefully seeing the github you will realise where those directory should go.

 3. In the directory monkey/src/transcc/ there is a batch file "c.bat".
 Double click on this file.
 It will do the following to your Monkey directory:
 A) Rename transcc_winnt.exe to transcc_winnt_original.exe